Why Weekly Team Meetings Matter Far More Than Most Leaders Realise

 Red: Off track

 The role of the weekly meeting is not to hear long explanations.
 The purpose is to identify which priorities require support or escalation.
+The meeting also helps the team quickly identify and address immediate priorities that need urgent attention or assistance.

 ❌ Common Mistake: